A few days ago I asked my subscribers if they wanted me to write about any specific post on my blog.

 This 10% is your tolerance limit.

-Risk threshold is an amount of risk that an organisation or individual is willing to accept.
-For example, for your project a $10,000 USD cost overrun is acceptable to your organization, but anything more than that is not acceptable.
+Risk threshold is an amount of risk that an organization or individual is willing to accept.
+For example, for your project a 10,000 USD cost overrun is acceptable to your organization, but anything more than that is not acceptable.

 The risk threshold is a further step in the risk tolerance; you can say that it quantifies the risk tolerance with a more precise figure.